-Research Technician with Dr. Lauren Weidner's Forensic Entomology Lab at Arizona State University.
+Laboratory Manager with Dr. Lauren Weidner's Forensic Entomology Lab at Arizona State University and Faculty Associate in the School of Interdisciplinary Forensics.
 See more about FEWL (Forensic Entomology Weidner Lab) at the lab website

 B.S. in Plant Sciences, emphasis in Plant Protection- University of Missouri